Skip to main content

 Public market (est. 1907)

-America's oldest continuously operating farmers market: the famous fish-throwing vendors, the original Starbucks (at 1912 Pike Place), fresh flowers, and 80+ small vendors make this far more than a tourist stop — arrive before 9am to see it as locals do.
+America's oldest continuously operating farmers market.
+The famous fish-throwing vendors, the original Starbucks (at 1912 Pike Place), fresh flowers, and 80+ small vendors.
+Arrive before 9am to see it as locals do.

 Glass sculpture museum